ppkgtmm/bank-churn-prediction/README.md

 pip3 install notebook
 ```

-Required for every time you are running part of this project in a new shell
+Part 2 : Required for every time you are running part of this project in a new shell

 ```sh
 . ./setup.sh
 ```

-### Exploration or Modeling
+#### Exploration or Modeling

 1. Start jupyter notebook server